 The United States Department of Agriculture (USDA) recommends that chicken should reach an internal temperature of at least 165°F (74°C) to be considered safe to consume.
 At this temperature, any bacteria present, including salmonella, will be effectively killed.

-See also How to cook gumbo soup
+See also How long to cook lentils in crock pot on high

 To measure the internal temperature of the chicken, it is recommended to use a food thermometer.
 Insert the thermometer into the thickest part of the chicken, avoiding any bones or fat.
 Make sure the thermometer does not touch the sides or bottom of the cooking pan.